ownlifeful/we.glue.earth/README.md

+# we.glue.earth
-# we.glue.earth Open Source Cooperative
+# Open Source Software Cooperative

 ## About Us

-We are an Open Source Software Cooperative, formed with a vision to unite skilled individuals from various backgrounds – programmers, designers, artists, writers, and more – under one banner.
+**we.glue.earth** is an Open Source Software Cooperative, formed with a vision to unite skilled individuals from various backgrounds – programmers, designers, artists, writers, and more – under one banner.
 We aim to provide a platform for unemployed workers who have time, skills, and a desire to contribute to meaningful, cutting-edge, open-source projects.

 ## Our Mission